pymendoza/NullableBindingDateTimePicker/README.md

 # NullableBindingDateTimePicker
-Custom datetimepicker control for Windows Forms that allows databinding to a nullable DateTime field
+Custom datetimepicker control for Windows Forms that allows databinding to a nullable DateTime field.
+Null datetime value is represented by an unchecked checkbox on the datetimepicker.

 How to use: